harrytjbreen/photography/scripts/bulkAddPhotos/README.md

 ## Running the Script

-Before running the script, you need to compile the TypeScript source (`index.ts`) to JavaScript.
+Before running the script, compile the TypeScript source (`index.ts`) to JavaScript.
 This is handled automatically using the provided npm run script.

 To run the bulk upload script, use the following command:

 ```
-npm run run -- --input "./4 - Portra 160" --collection "Fire Summer 2025"
+npm run run -- --input "folder" --collectionId "collection-slug" --collectionName "Collection Display Name"
 ```

 - `--input`: Path to the directory containing photos to upload.
+- `--collectionId`: A slug or unique identifier for the collection (used for organizing files and indexing).
-- `--collection`: Name of the collection within the database.
+- `--collectionName`: The human-readable name of the collection for display purposes.

-This command will compile the TypeScript code to JavaScript and then execute it.
-The npm run script defined in `package.json` takes care of both steps automatically, so you do not need to manually invoke the TypeScript compiler or run the output file.
+Both `--collectionId` and `--collectionName` are required to properly categorize and label the uploaded photos within your DynamoDB table and S3 bucket.

 Additional command line options may be available depending on the script implementation.

 ## Data Model

-- **Collections**: Subsets representing individual photo shoots or batches.
-Stored in a single DynamoDB table linked to photos.
+- **Collections**: Represented by a unique `collectionId` (slug) and a `collectionName` (display name).
+Collections group individual photo entries and are stored in a single DynamoDB table alongside photos.
-- **Photos**: Individual photo metadata entries stored in the same DynamoDB table, with references to their collection.
-The actual image files are stored in an S3 bucket, organized by collection.
+- **Photos**: Individual photo metadata entries stored in the same DynamoDB table, linked to their collection via the `collectionId`.
+The actual image files are stored in an S3 bucket, organized by the collection slug.

-## Notes / Troubleshooting
+## Troubleshooting

 - Ensure your AWS credentials have the necessary permissions for S3 and DynamoDB operations.
 - Verify that your DynamoDB table and S3 bucket exist and are properly configured.